 3.3 Are there any limitations on the effectiveness of veto arrangements: (i) at the shareholder level; and (ii) at the director nominee level?
-If so, how are these typically addressed?
+If so, how are these typically director nominees in light of the fiduciary duties owed by directors.
+There is greater flexibility where an LLC is employed.
+Such vehicles, by way of example, are particularly well suited to joint ventures given the governing documents may authorise a manager to act in the interests of his or her appointing member.